 Because the Sec.
-7520 rate currently is low, now may be a good time to take the chance that your actual return will outperform it.
-Plus, with the currently high gift tax exemption, you may be able to make a larger transfer to the trust this year without incurring gift tax liability.
-(For more on the gift tax, see page 22.)
+7520 rate currently is still quite low but has been beginning to rise with other interest rates, now may be a good time to lock in a relatively low rate while still available and take the chance that your actual return will outperform it.
+Also keep in mind, however, that a gift and estate tax repeal has been proposed, which would reduce the benefits of a CLT.
+(For more on gift and estate taxes, see page 22.)